UK immigration enforcement: Cockle-pickers tragedy - gangmaster licensing

-In February 2004 at least 23 Chinese nationals were drowned in an horrific disaster at Morecambe Bay, Lancashire when cut off by tides while cockling – digging for cockles.
-This tragedy, and crime, was the result of a number of factors; the fact that the people had been trafficked by "Snakeheads" and then used for illegal labour by a Gangmaster who had no regard for their safety, (and who was subsequently jailed).
+In February 2004, at least 23 Chinese nationals drowned at Morecambe Bay, Lancashire after being caught by rising tides while harvesting cockles.
+The incident was the result of multiple factors; the people had been trafficked by "Snakeheads" and then used for illegal labour by a gangmaster who had no regard for their safety and was subsequently jailed.

-In the subsequent investigation and enquiry there was much confusion as to whether the Immigration Service had been aware of the illegal workers at Morecambe bay and might have prevented their exploitation and deaths.
-This confusion was embarrassing and highlighted the lack of management information systems to record the nature of operations conducted.
-The operational side of IND had been largely left out of the IT development that took place after the failure of the Casework Programme and the tragedy was the cause of a review of systems and processes and quickly led to the introduction, in April 2005, of a new National Operations Database, (NOD), developed by enforcement staff themselves, to better manage and record operational activity.
+The subsequent investigation and inquiry revealed confusion over whether the Immigration Service had been aware of the illegal workers and could have prevented their exploitation and deaths.
+This highlighted deficiencies in management information systems for recording operational activities.
+The operational side of IND had been largely excluded from IT development following the failure of the Casework Programme.
+As a result of the disaster, a review of systems and processes was conducted, leading to the introduction of a new National Operations Database (NOD) in April 2005.
+Developed by enforcement staff, NOD aimed to improve the management and recording of operational activity.

-The Morecambe Bay disaster highlighted facts that were already well known, that large numbers of illegal workers were being exploited, and was a key element leading to the passing of the Gangmasters (Licensing) Act 2004 and the creation of the Gangmasters Licensing Authority.
+The Morecambe Bay disaster highlighted facts that were already well known, that large numbers of illegal workers were being exploited, and was a key factor in the passage of the Gangmasters (Licensing) Act 2004 and the creation of the Gangmasters Licensing Authority.